STEELCASE (SOUTH-EAST) LTD (TRADING AS INSIGHTFUL ENVIRONMENTS) CONDITIONS OF SALE (THE "CONDITIONS")

 10.1 – The Company has standard warranties appropriate for different products, copies of which are available upon request.

-10.2 – Where the Company supplies Goods to a Customer under a Contract, the standard warranties applicable to those Goods (the “Warranties”) will be available to the Customer and the Customer acknowledges that he has had notice of the Warranties and that those Warranties are incorporated into these Conditions.
+10.2 – Where the Company supplies Goods to a Customer under a Contract, the standard warranties applicable to those Goods (the “Warranties”) shall be made available to the Customer and the Customer acknowledges that it has had notice of the Warranties and that those Warranties are incorporated into these Conditions.

-10.3 – All Warranties are deemed invalid if any third party has altered, repaired, damaged, maintained or re-installed the Goods in any way whatsoever.
+10.3 – All Warranties are deemed invalid if the Customer or any other third party has altered, repaired, damaged, maintained or re-installed the Goods in any way whatsoever.

 10.4 – Where Warranties recommend regular maintenance of Goods, the maintenance should be carried out by Company personnel or an approved third party.
 If these terms are not complied with the Warranty may become invalid.

-11.1.1 – All terms, conditions and warranties (whether implied or made expressly, whether by the Company or its servants, agents or otherwise) relating to the quality and/or fitness for purpose of the Goods or any of the Goods are excluded to the fullest extent permitted by law.
+11.1 –Save as provided under the Warranties referred to in Clause 10 above, all terms, conditions, representations, undertakings and warranties (whether implied or made expressly, whether by the Company or its officers, employees, agents or contractors) relating to the Goods, including without limitation relating to the quality and/or fitness for purpose of the Goods or any of the Goods, are hereby expressly excluded.

-188.8.131.52 – any defects arising from wear and tear, and neglect, accident or improper use by the Customer or use by the Customer otherwise than in accordance with the instructions of the Company or the Manufacturer of any Goods;
+11.4.2 – any defects arising from wear and tear, neglect, accident or improper use by the Customer or use by the Customer other than in accordance with the instructions of the Company or the Manufacturer of any Goods; or

 12 – FORCE MAJEURE

-12.3 – If delivery of any Goods is likely to be materially delayed by reason of the causes or events referred to in Clause 12.2 above or any of them; and
+12.3 – If delivery of any Goods is likely to be materially delayed by reason of any event or circumstance beyond the reasonable control of the Company; and

 12.3.1 – the Goods have been lost, destroyed or irreparably damaged or the delay is likely to continue for so long that the Customer will need to acquire substitute Goods from a source other than the Company; and

-13.1 – The Company shall be entitled to cancel the Contract or suspend any further deliveries under the Contract without any liability to the Customer, and if the Goods have been delivered but not paid for, the price shall become immediately due and payable notwithstanding any previous agreement or arrangement to the contrary if:
+13.1 – The Company shall be entitled by written notice to the Customer to cancel the Contract or suspend any further deliveries under the Contract without any liability to the Customer, and if the Goods have been delivered but not paid for, the price shall become immediately due and payable notwithstanding any previous agreement or arrangement to the contrary, if:

-13.1.4 – the Company reasonably apprehends that any of the events mentioned above is about to occur in relation to the Customer and notifies the Customer accordingly.
+13.1.4 – the Company reasonably apprehends that any of the actions, proceedings, events or circumstances mentioned above is about to occur in relation to the Customer and notifies the Customer accordingly.

 13.2 – The exercise of the Company’s rights shall not prejudice or affect any accrued action or right of remedy of either party.